Minimize-to-systray is a common UI idiom these days, but Windows doesn’t make this task easy.

 I have no doubt that Filipp’s code works fine if your main window is derived from CWnd, but it fails for CDialog-based windows.
 Small utility apps are the most likely to use this idiom, and such apps are usually easiest to build as a dialog-based program.
 You could use CFormView, as it is derived from CWnd yet lets you use a dialog template.
 But, that’s a lot harder than a true dialog-based app.
 What we need instead is a technique that works with CDialog-based apps without a lot of trickery.

 My technique works with dialog-based applications, and presumably also with regular CWnd-based apps, though I haven’t tested it.
 Instead of all that trickery with invisible “owner” windows and twiddling style bits, we just hide the main dialog when we get minimized.
 Windows sees that we’re invisible and minimized, so it removes our button from the taskbar.
 We show the window again when we get restored.

 The code accompanying this article also illustrates how to integrate this technique with a systray icon.
 It follows the usual pattern: you minimize the main window, it disappears from the taskbar and puts an icon in the systray.
 Then when you double-click on the systray icon, the icon disappears and the main dialog window is restored.

-The sample project (14 KB) is a basic AppWizard-generated dialog-based app with a few modifications.
+(14 KB) is a basic AppWizard-generated dialog-based app with a few modifications.
 This list will tell you what you need to cut-and-paste out of the sample project to add this feature to your own apps:

 - Add a handler for WM_SYSCOMMAND, for handling the “you’re being minimized” event.
 You may just be able to copy CTBHideDlg’s OnSysCommand() handler and the SetupTaskBarButton() and SetupTrayIcon() functions into your CDialog class.